openwdl/governance/README.md

 - consistent, active participation in community discussions and RFCs, and
 - contributing to documentation or the website (content or blogs).

+If you're interested in joining the governance committee, please [join Slack][join-slack] and let us know in the `#general` channel.

 Generally members are only removed at their own request are due to very long term inactivity.
 In extreme circumstances the core group can vote to remove a member.

 # The RFC process